warigroup/hashcharger/README.md

 </script>
 ```

-Please check 'examples' folder for more info.
+If you're using Angular, React or Vue.js frontend, please check 'examples' folder for more info.

 ## Configurations